Friday Mar 26th, 2021, 0615-1700

 Praise them, because of their work, I was able to take my eyes of my feet and see the splendor of this canyon!
 As we came to a saddle looking down, ROCKS jumped out in every direction, orientation, and scale.
 Spires, domes, fins, and balancing rocks filled the scene.
 We were in awe for hours as we passed through, humbled by such timeless giants of nature.

 The area reminded me of some parts of Colorado such as Garden of the Gods and areas around Boulder.
-But what was so special about our circumstances was that we were the only ones enjoying this entire range.
+But what was so special about our circumstances was that we seemed to be the only ones enjoying this entire range.
 We saw nothing but a few footprints for nearly 30 miles.
 Over a whole day of not seeing one other person.
 Because it’s so hard to get to this area, it sees very little traffic.
-The perfect secret world…and here I am giving it away.
 I was also struck by how much bear poop I saw.
-Granted most was pretty old and since nothing decomposes very well in such dry environments, some of it could be 10 years standing or more.
+Granted, most was pretty old, since nothing decomposes very well in such dry environments.

 Then we came to the cross country portion of the route, all in order to avoid private property surrounding the foothills.
-I had envisioned some traverses of low hills when I read about this segment but now we were staring at the huge fluted flanks of the mountain.
-We were to go up and down several enormous valleys and ridges.
-Oh boy, this was going to be a lot tougher than I thought.
+I’d envisioned some traverses of low hills when I read about this segment, but instead we were staring at the huge fluted flanks of the mountain.
+We were to go up and down several enormous valleys and ridges, a lot tougher than I thought.

 We started the 3 mile stretch around 1 pm and it took us until 4 pm to finish.
 1 mph pace.
-But the route finding challenge was fun and the views of all the craggy rocks in the distance were great.
-It was really the straight up and down steep hillsides that hurt us…I felt like I was back on the CDT portion of Montanaho.
+But the route finding was fun and the views of all the craggy rocks in the distance were great.
+It was the straight up and down steep hillsides that hurt us.